This post examines alternative form-based interfaces for interacting with SharePoint lists and workflows.

 It’s important to note that these alternatives are not mutually exclusive.
 Some Formotus customers also use Nintex or K2 for their workflow needs.

 If your needs are primarily for complex manipulation of workflows on servers, look first to K2 or Nintex.
-You can always add Formotus later if you need more powerful forms than either K2 or Nintex offer.
+You can always add Formotus later if you need more powerful forms that you will find with either K2 or Nintex alternatives.
 If your needs are primarily for powerful InfoPath-like forms (with repeating tables, views, rules, data connections, photos, signatures, offline capable, etc.), then start with Formotus.
 You can add K2 or Nintex later if your workflows require something more complex than Formotus and SharePoint combined can offer.